lukekavanagh/D3-GeoJSON-Bar-Graph/README.md

 Motivation

-To to use the sentiment analysis of real time twitter tweets, and display these via Chloropleth maps and D3 responsive bar graphs - The Happiness Index. over over the US states with Mapbox map and be amazed as the D3 Bar Chart gives the Happiness Index of each US state.
+To to use the sentiment analysis of real time twitter tweets, and display these via Chloropleth maps and D3 responsive bar graphs - The Happiness Index.
+As this was a 4 day project, to deliver minimum viable project we switched the location from Wellington to the U.S. Hover over the US states with Mapbox map and be amazed as the D3 Bar Chart gives the Happiness Index of each US state.

 API References / Technology Used